akmey/akmey-client-old/README.md

 An install script is bundled with repository.

 **Warning!** These binary releases are compiled with libc6 2.24.
 So you must have this version or greater to run these binaries
-The script can also compile for you, run `bash install.sh compile`
+The script can also compile for you, run `bash install.sh`

 `akmey i <username>` - ta-da!